Andrew-Chen-Wang/django-3.0-private-messaging/README.md

 Although the view blocks a user on desktop from infiltrating a chat, someone with basic JS knowledge can understand the autoincrementing schema and access a chat via the websocket itself.

+To view message history, you can use a different method: in utils.py of the native directory, there is a method of grabbing the session ID (from django source code and django extensions) and finding out who the user is.
+In that case, you can basically have another endpoint (like an API endpoint) that you POST request the session ID along with it.

 ---

 The purpose of this setup is to test a one-to-one messaging system.